mristimaki/themindfulmuslim/README.md

 ### Feature Ideas
 - To have a section in the landing page with a weekly reminder like a quote or new healthy habit, that is a part of the weekly newsletter.
-- To have a additional hover effect on the images in landing page: when hovered over, I would like to have [this](https://www.youtube.com/watch?v=6-QoF1qY9Bw&list=PLzVqx1QamSst7Rc92hOqHvgTZ-QjVhGd4&index=2&t=590s) kind of effect with some additional text and a "read more" button.
+- To have a additional opaque box on top of every image in landing page that says "Read more" to make it even more obvious that you can klick the images and find more information thereby.
+Or add a similar hover effect as in [this tutorial](https://www.youtube.com/watch?v=6-QoF1qY9Bw&list=PLzVqx1QamSst7Rc92hOqHvgTZ-QjVhGd4&index=2&t=590s).
+- The ability to share images along with article directly to social media.

 ## Technologies used

 ### Languages
 * HTML: Page markup.
-* CSS: Styling
+* CSS: Styling.

 ### Libraries
 * [Google Fonts](https://fonts.google.com/): Font styles.